Why Are Buildings In The Cyclades Painted Blue And White?

 As for the Cyclades, it has actually been suggested that the blue-and-white architecture should be abandoned.

-Experts in the field of architecture and heritage preservation are keen on the revival of the original multi-coloured style, or the more original natural stone colour.
-The white-washing is no longer being reinforced by law.
+Experts in the field of architecture and heritage preservation are keen on the revival of the original multi-colored style, or the more original natural stone color.
+The white-washing is no longer being enforced by law.

 Why are Cycladic houses blue and white